sci-fi author, beatmaker

 Trigger warning: election stress

 Generally I shy away from conspiracy theories, but real, actual conspiracies do exist.
-While the United States is undoubtedly experiencing a rightward shift in sentiment, even to the point of the outright embrace of racism and fascism by many, I’m not quite ready to accept that MORE THAN HALF the country feels this way.
+While the United States is undoubtedly experiencing a rightward shift in sentiment, even to the point of the outright embrace of racism and fascism by many, I’m not quite ready to accept that MORE THAN HALF actually voted for Trump.

 Am I in denial?
 Quite possibly.
-But maybe it’s a little early to start analyzing why Kamala’s numbers were so much lower than most reputable polls predicted.
+But maybe it’s a little early to start analyzing why Harris’s numbers were so much lower than most reputable polls predicted.

 I’ve been spending some time on the houstonwade subreddit, and some recent posts have raised my eyebrows.
-How bad, exactly, were the team-Trump election shenanigans?
+Were there team-Trump election shenanigans?

 For example: